american-factory-os/glowplug/README.md

 If you are using [Node Red](https://nodered.org/), the [node-red-contrib-redis](https://flows.nodered.org/node/node-red-contrib-redis) module makes it easy to consume a redis channel containing Sparkplug metric data using [SUBSCRIBE](https://redis.io/docs/latest/commands/subscribe/).

 <img src="example/redis-in-node-red.png" />

+PSA: You can also [subscribe](https://redis.io/docs/latest/develop/use/keyspace-notifications/) to keys in Redis when they update.

 ## UNS Namespace